 If so, Milwaukee Area Technical College and Reliable Water Services, a local provider of commercial water heaters, boilers and water softeners, would like to give you a head start on your planning.
 On April 2, they will launch the Hottest Kitchen Entrepreneur Challenge, a regional contest to find the next great food entrepreneur.

-Armen Hadjinian, program coordinator for MATC’s new Enterpreneurship Center, says he has seen an increase in the number of individuals who want to break free from the corporate grind and start their own businesses.
+Armen Hadjinian, program coordinator for MATC’s new Entrepreneurship Center, says he has seen an increase in the number of individuals who want to break free from the corporate grind and start their own businesses.
 He attributes what he sees to a number of factors including underemployment, resume building, a shift in attitudes toward self-reliance and independence, and entrepreneurship, innovative thinking and creativity, which lends itself to the competitive corporate climate.

 He also sees passion as a key motivator for entrepreneurs, sometimes even more so than the lure of a large income.